martin-kuba/cp-stars/README.md

 When the database was successfully initialized, we may proceed and run the application.
 In case different Postgres role is used for database access, it should be defined in **application.yml** file.

+If default postgres settings were used and you have downloaded JAR file, you may skip following part and head right into [this section](#run-from-downloaded-jar-file).

+#### Run from the source code

 After configuring all the needed properties, go to the project root directory:

 ```